Climate Change and Wild Foods in Alaska

 What’s at Stake Today

 Scientific reports increasingly highlight the urgency of climate solutions.
-Recent studies warn that global-to-local ocean and ice ecosystems are facing down extreme and irreversible damages.
-The Intergovernmental Panel on Climate Change is calling for sweeping global changes that could alter this course, including immediate and long-term reductions to carbon emissions.
-The IPCC reports that delaying action could severely increase the costs and risks of climate impacts, and makes the case for a rapid reduction in carbon emissions to prevent the worst effects to ocean ecosystems, resources, and communities.
+Recent studies warn that global-to-local ocean and ice ecosystems are facing extreme and irreversible damages.
+The Intergovernmental Panel on Climate Change is calling for sweeping global changes that could alter this course, including immediate and long-term reductions in carbon emissions.
+The IPCC reports that delaying action could severely increase the costs and risks of climate impacts and makes the case for a rapid reduction in carbon emissions to prevent the worst effects on ocean ecosystems, resources, and communities.

 IPCC Full Report: Oceans and Cryosphere in a Changing Climate 2019